U.S. State AI Laws

 Timeline

-Illinois AI Video Interview Act (AIVITA) takes effect, one of the first U.S. laws directly regulating AI in employment.
+Illinois AI Video Interview Act (AIVIA) takes effect, one of the first U.S. laws directly regulating AI in employment.

 NYC Local Law 144 takes effect, requiring bias audits and public disclosure for automated hiring tools.